ievaUK/api-docs/source/includes/_started.md

 Cursors are short-lived and tied to the request parameters used when originally loading results.
 Please do not store cursors, or attempt to use them on different requests.
 </aside>

+## Change Policy

+The Parakeet API Platform is always under active development.
+Documentation on this page is subject to change.
+We will always do our best to retain backwards compatibility for all changes, and notify our customers in the event a backwards incompatible change is made.

+Backwards compatible changes, however, may be made to the API with no advance notice.
+Your code should be able to handle these changes without issue.
+Specifically, we may add new fields to existing objects, new endpoints, and new webhook events without an announcement.
+By default, most languages and libraries will handle this without issue.

 ## Errors

 The Parakeet API follows HTTP conventions for indicating errors.
 Successful requests will yield a response code in the 200 range.
 Failed requests will generate a non-200 response code.